Wates Residential has completed the first roof on its historic Daedalus Village site – just five months after work started.

 The site is one of seven national pilots designed to enable the Government to fast-track the building of homes on publicly owned land and diversify housing delivery.

-The project will dramatically increase the number of new homes available in Gosport, with 120 private homes and 80 affordable homes, with the affordable homes managed by Radian, being built at double the pace of the industry standard.
+The project will dramatically increase the number of new homes available in Gosport, with 120 private homes and 80 shared ownership homes, with the shared ownership homes managed by Radian, being built at double the pace of the industry standard.

 Members of the local community and Wates Residential staff toasted the achievement at a BBQ.